eldoy/sirloin/README.md

 ```

 ### Examples of Use
-Here's a few examples showing how easy to use Sirloin can be:
+Here are a few examples showing how easy to use Sirloin can be:
 ```js
 // File server running on port 3000 (yeah, only one line of code) require('sirloin')()